TIM Tools Administrative Center

 NOTE: Your district’s name will appear in the banner on each page where you see the words “Anytowne Public Schools” in the screenshots.

 Figure 2: Zones Panel.
 The zones panel allows a district to group schools into zones.
 This may be done to parallel administrative divisions of larger districts or to group schools for grant or research purposes.

 Figure 3: Schools Panel.
 The schools panel has three sections.
 One is a complete list of schools.
 Here an administrator can edit the school name or identifier, assign the school to a zone, or generate a PDF report of TIM Tools activity at the school.
 The other two sections allow the uploading of schools by spreadsheet and the manual addition of one school at a time.

 Figure 4: Members Panel.
-All persons, whether teachers, observers, or administrators, are “members” in the system The five sections of this panel provide for the manual editing of members, a member search, the uploading of members by spreadsheet, the manual addition of members, and the downloading of a complete list of members’ email addresses.
+All persons, whether teachers, observers, or administrators, are “members” in the system The six sections of this panel provide for the manual editing of members, a member search, the uploading of members by spreadsheet, the manual addition of members, the defining of member roles, and the downloading of a complete list of members’ email addresses.

 Figure 7: ARTI Panel.
 The action research panel allows an administrator to view all ARTI proposals or to sort and view by school.

 Figure 8: TIM-O Panel.
 The TIM-O panel allows the download of all raw TIM-O data by school or by district for a given date range.
 There is also an option to anonymize the data if desired.
 The dowloaded raw data can be imported into your preferred statistics software such as SAS or SPSS.
 Most districts, however, import the data into our custom TIM Tools report templates, which generate extremely useful reports automatically.
 The TIM-LP and the TIM-R panels work in exactly the same way.